sudo-datluu/pizzaOrder/README.md

 The project structure is organized as follows:

 pizzaOrder/
-├── api/ # The backend application
+├── api/ # The backend application  <br>
-│ ├── models/ # Module contain the data type of the objects │ ├── serializers # Module help to connect the database to the desired structure to request │ └── views/ # Functions handle api request
+│ ├── models/ # Module contain the data type of the objects  <br>
+│ ├── serializers # Module help to connect the database to the desired structure to request  <br>
+│ └── views/ # Functions handle api request  <br>
-├── urls.py # File defines url pattern for api
+├── urls.py # File defines url pattern for api  <br>
-├── pizzaOrdering/ # Main project application
+├── pizzaOrdering/ # Main project application  <br>
-│ ├── settings # Setting of the project
+│ ├── settings # Setting of the project  <br>
-│ ├── urls # Construct pattern for all application in the project ├── .gitignore
+│ ├── urls # Construct pattern for all application in the project  <br>
+├── .gitignore  <br>
-├── README.md
+├── README.md <br>
-└── manage.py # File manage the project
+└── manage.py # File manage the project <br>
-└── requirements.txt # Requirement package
+└── requirements.txt # Requirement package <br>
-└── vercel.json # Config file for vercel deployment
+└── vercel.json # Config file for vercel deployment  <br>